Search Shortcut cmd + k | ctrl + k

 DuckDB also supports prepared statements in the API with the execute and executemany methods.
 The values may be passed as an additional parameter after a query that contains ? or $1 (dollar symbol and a number) placeholders.
 Using the ? notation adds the values in the same sequence as passed within the Python parameter.
 Using the $ notation allows for values to be reused within the SQL statement based on the number and index of the value found within the Python parameter.
 Values are converted according to the conversion rules.

-# insert a row using prepared statements
+Here are some examples.
+First, insert a row using a prepared statement:

 con.execute("INSERT INTO items VALUES (?, ?, ?)", ["laptop", 2000, 1])

-# insert several rows using prepared statements
+Second, insert several rows using a prepared statement:

 con.executemany("INSERT INTO items VALUES (?, ?, ?)", [["chainsaw", 500, 10], ["iphone", 300, 2]] )

-# query the database using a prepared statement
+Query the database using a prepared statement:

 con.execute("SELECT item FROM items WHERE value > ?", [400])